This is our ethical eater’s guide to being vegan in Sri Lanka!

 Rice and curry

-Rice and curry is the definitive staple of Sri Lankan food and can be found all around the island.
-This usually consists of a HUGE serving of rice with a selection of different vegetable curries, some sambol, chutney and some broken poppadom on top.
+Rice and curry is the definitive staple of Sri Lankan food and can be found all over the island.
+This usually consists of a HUGE serving of rice with a selection of different vegetable curries, some sambol, chutney and some broken poppadoms on top.
 Although brown rice is sometimes served more often it’s fluffy white rice.
 Portions sizes are bloody generous so make sure you go with loose fitting clothes!

-Curries are made from whatever is grown locally and in-season but you will find a huge selection.
+Curries are made from whatever is grown locally and in-season but you really will find a huge selection.
 Even after 3 months we were still trying new styles of curry every day.
-Some of our favourites were jackfruit***, pumpkin and beetroot.
+Some of our favourites were jackfruit*, pumpkin and beetroot.
 It’s also pretty impossible not to have dhal curry.
 It is exquisite which is a good thing as it’s served with breakfast, lunch and dinner!

 *a word of warning if you’ve not had jackfruit curries before, the texture is EXTREMELY meaty.
 The first few times we were served jackfruit we didn’t eat it thinking it wasn’t vegan.

-Ask to make sure there is no ghee, cheese or meat in the curries
+VEGAN TIP – Ask to make sure there is no ghee, cheese or meat in the curries

 Delicious breads served throughout the island, perfect to mop up saucy curries or scoop up sambols.
 Made from flour, water and salt they are cooked on a griddle and served hot.
 Coconut roti is another favourite that is slightly thicker and sometimes cooked with onion, garlic and chilli – delicious!